 4. Create a Sleep Ritual

-5. Stop Over-Napping During the Day
+5. Want Better Sleep?
+Stop Over-Napping During the Day

-Taking a short 20 minute nap is one thing, but literally going to sleep for a couple of hours during the day is another.
+Taking a short 20-minute nap is one thing, but literally going to sleep for a couple of hours during the day is another.
 Taking naps that are too long during the day will prevent you from getting enough REM sleep at night.
 And being that you sleep next to someone else, it’s always better to be on the same page as far as your sleep routine.

-6. Don’t Start up Conversations in the Bedroom
+6. Don’t Start Up Conversations in the Bedroom

 I get, I get, you’re in love with your partner, and you can’t get enough of them, and having conversations with each other.
 However, the bed should be used for napping, sleeping, closeness, and intimacy.
 Bedtime is not the time to start bringing up issues, planning the next day, or working through different worries and anxieties that you might be feeling.
-The best way to get some good shut eye, is by living in the moment, and bedtime is the moment for sleep.
+The best way to get some good shut-eye is by living in the moment, and bedtime is the moment for sleep.

 7. Don’t Drink Coffee or Eat Sugar After 6:30 PM

 Anything that could wire you, or create more energy in your system isn’t going to be good for you when it comes to getting an adequate amount of sleep.
 It’s best to avoid anything with caffeine or sugar as much as possible after about 6:30 PM.
 And this even goes for those workaholics, that hope to get in a few more hours of work into the late night.
 You see, having a truly successful life consists of being healthy and happy, and if you lack sleep, you’re not going to be balanced emotionally.
-And to those workaholic types, that think drinking coffee will get you through towards finishing up some late work, it’s better to stay up late, but avoid the coffee.
+And to those workaholic types, who think drinking coffee will get you through towards finishing up some late work, it’s better to stay up late but avoid the coffee.